JanaLumi/janalumi.github.io/notes/Research.md

 # Long-Term Research Direction

-My long-term research investigates how interactive systems can help people navigate complex relationships between people, objects, materials, environments and communities.
+My long-term research investigates how interactive systems can help people navigate complex and evolving relationships between people, objects, materials, environments and communities.

 The individual projects shown here are not isolated applications.
 They are case studies within an ongoing practice-based research programme exploring interface design for navigating complexity in everyday life.